seuros/breaker_machines/README.md

 # BreakerMachines

+> The circuit breaker that went where no Ruby has gone before! ⭐

 A battle-tested Ruby implementation of the Circuit Breaker pattern, built on `state_machines` for reliable distributed systems protection.

 ## Quick Start